 Adopt the new `LazilyRefreshDatabase` trait in your tests.

 Add or update the package constraints to your Composer dependencies.

 Remove a package from your Composer dependencies.

-Update the constraints to be compatible with a specific version of Laravel for your project dependencies.
+Update the dependencies for your project to be compatible with a specific version of Laravel.